lewoudar/flask_schema/README.md

 It's very much inspired by the [quart-schema](https://quart-schema.readthedocs.io/en/latest/tutorials/quickstart.html) project.

+It is not a **library**, just a pet project where I take ideas from quart-schemas to use them in a flask project.

 ## Installation

 You will need **Python 3.11** or higher to run the project and poetry to install it.